 Password: Your Surfshark service password.

-You will find the Surfshark service credentials at the 2nd step on the following page: https://account.surfshark.com/setup/manual
+You will find the Surfshark service credentials at the bottom of the page here.

-Note: If there is no Username and Password fields, please enter the remaining fields and proceed to the 3.1 step.
+Note: If there are no Username and Password fields, please enter the remaining fields and proceed to step 3.1.

 TLS Cipher: None;